RattleyCooper/selenext/README.md

 ## Install

-Just download this as a .zip and then move the `Slack` directory into your `site-packages` folder.
+Just download this as a .zip and then unzip the `Slack` directory into your `site-packages` folder.
 Once there is a stable release, there will be a pip install available.

 ## Dependencies